alorman/4Runner-Seat-Heat/README.md

 | Left Seat Switch  | 84751-35100        | 90980-10933              |
 | Right Seat Switch | 84751-35090        | 90980-10964              |

-There does seem to be someone selling these on [Alibab](https://www.alibaba.com/product-detail/seat-heater-switch-with-wire-harness_60582627051.html) if anyone orders one, let me know.
+There does seem to be someone selling these on [Alibaba](https://www.alibaba.com/product-detail/seat-heater-switch-with-wire-harness_60582627051.html) if anyone orders one, let me know.

 ### Switch Plug Connectors
-Thanks to both the Toyota4Runner forums and IH8Mud forums for the [following plug identification](https://www.ih8mud.com/tech/pdf/WireHarnessRepairManual/malenonw.pdf)
+Thanks to both the Toyota4Runner forums and IH8Mud forums for the [following plug identification](https://www.ih8mud.com/tech/pdf/WireHarnessRepairManual/malenonw.pdf).
+It that link is dead [I hosted a copy](manuals/wire-harness-repair-manual-MALE.pdf)

 ![](images/plug-breakdown.png)